UPDATE: In 2020, Medicaid will have most of the same requirements and application steps detailed below.

 - Confirm the information on the Medicaid application forms

 - Submit the application for Medicaid

-Where do you sign up for Medicaid in person?
+Where do You Sign up for Medicaid in Person in Arizona?

 Unsure of where to apply for Medicaid if you cannot access the online Medicaid application to file by web or via mail?
 In Arizona, candidates can submit an application for Medicaid at a Department of Economic Security office.